RobertAnthonyDevelopment/py_word_pro/README.md

 # PyWord Pro

 **PyWord Pro** is a modern, lightweight, and professional document editor built with Python and Tkinter.
-It features a clean modular architecture, syntax highlighting for code blocks, PDF/Markdown export capabilities, and a threaded developer console for running Python scripts directly within the editor.
+It features a clean, modular architecture designed for extensibility, rich text editing capabilities, and developer-friendly tools for working with structured documents and source code content.

 <img width="1603" height="931" alt="py_word_pro" src="https://github.com/user-attachments/assets/b9a33eb0-9098-42de-b94f-195c51aa5d2a" />